 Dynafit TLT8 Carbonio Boot

 Dynafit just won't stop!
 Now in its eighth iteration, the TLT8 Carbonio boot has improved the previous models to become the epitome of an all-purpose backcountry ski boot.
 Seen equally as often at both skimo races and atop committing lines far from the nearest road or chairlift, many skiers can attest to the balance of walkability and skiability in the TLT boot lineup.
 This updated model has a simpler, two independent buckle closure system that replaces the complex single-buckle, routed-cable system that the TLT7 had.
-A taller cuff improvse the downhill performance and support powerful turning on the way down.
+A taller cuff improves the downhill performance and support powerful turning on the way down.
 Carried over from the previous model is the smooth, lug-free Speed Nose, extra-burly inserts for driving bigger skis, and Dynafit's Ultra Lock horizontal ski/walk mode lever.
 Exactly what you need and not an ounce more, the TLT8 Carbonio packs top of the line functionality into a package that weighs less than a kilo per boot.
 Perfect for all your powder-shredding, lap-stacking, chute-skiing, dawn-patrolling needs.

 - Dynafit's hallmark Speed Nose removes the lugs on the toe of the boot and moves the inserts closer to the ball of the foot, allowing for a more efficient pivoting motion.